 Surveying the ten testimonies provided as evidence of torture in refugee (or “interrogation”) detention centers, the most common methods of physical torture is beatings with clubs and stress positions that cause excruciating pain (COI: 715, 717).
 Where interrogation falls under the State Security Department, tasked with interrogating political crimes, more disturbing forms of torture have been reported by an anonymous woman arrested on suspicion of practicing Christianity and two anonymous former officials whose year of defection is not given.
 These include a water tank that simulates drowning, hanging upside down by shackles, needles under fingernails, hot chilli peppers in victims nose, straps that cut off circulation, and a small cage that causes excruciating pain (COI: 707).
 The Commission also provides four testimonies to substantiate the claim that “many suspects die as a result of torture, deliberate starvation or illness” (COI 716).
 There are several testimonies of brutal beatings, humiliation and other violence at ‘ordinary’ detention facilities (COI: 807-8)

 The Commission also details examples of torture in political detention centers by three well-known defectors: Ahn Myong-chol, Shin Dong-hyuk, and Kang Chol-hwan.
 A fourth anonymous witness supports this, describing the “pitiful state of health” of those who emerged from the punishment bloc (COI: 760).
-Shin Dong-hyuk, the only one to personally experience torture, recounts how he was “strung over a lit fire until his back was burned” due to his mother and brother’s intention to escape and how his finger was amputated as punishment for dropping a sewing needle (Ibid); as already described, this testimony has been revised by Shin.
+Shin Dong-hyuk recounts how he was “strung over a lit fire until his back was burned” due to his mother and brother’s intention to escape and how his finger was amputated as punishment for dropping a sewing needle (Ibid); as already described, this testimony has been revised by Shin.
 The Commission makes a compelling case that violent beatings and stress positions are systematically used as punishment, sometimes for petty infractions, and for interrogation purposes.
 The Commission also demonstrates that more extraordinary forms of torture may have occurred.
 The Commission allows no space for the possibility that some individual violations may be due to extraordinary (infrequent and prohibited) abuses of power, rather than a informal policy of impunity.
 The use of beatings and stress positions as punishment or in interrogations are human rights violations, but not particularly extraordinary in other poor Asian prison contexts.

 Chronic Hunger in Detention Facilities.
 The COI finds that starvation of prisoners in political detention centers is “based on deliberate policy, rather than being a mere reflection of the overall situation of food insecurity prevailing in the DPRK” (COI: 770).
 The testimony of Kim Young-soon, Kang Chol-hwan, Shin Dong-hyuk, Kim Hye-sook, Jeong Kwang-il and Kim Eun-chol are all cited.
 They point to grossly inadequate rations before the famine, even smaller rations during the famine and supplementation with wild foods and rodents.